 This setting allows you to filter out irrelevant content or highlight specific categories.

-In the next popup, click ‘Add Rule.’
+In the next popup, you can click ‘Add Rule.’

 Then, you can choose whether to exclude or include the content if it is part of a specific taxonomy, was published within a certain date range, or has a certain ID.